knudsvik/EnergyScore/README.md

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `powerscore`.
+3. In the `custom_components` directory (folder) create a new folder called `energyscore`.
-4. Download _all_ the files from the `custom_components/powerscore/` directory (folder) in this repository.
+4. Download _all_ the files from the `custom_components/energyscore/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Add following to your `configuration.yaml`:
     ```yaml
     sensor:
-      - platform: powerscore
+      - platform: energyscore
-        name: Heater Power Score
+        name: Heater Energy Score
         price_entity: sensor.x
-        power_entity: sensor.y
+        energy_entity: sensor.y
     ```
 7. Restart Home Assistant